 I provided something for every visitor's physical well-being in advance.
 At least that was the plan.
 I love it when a plan works.
 Be it the spicy Pringles crisps, which he actually can't stand, but finds so cool.
 Alcohol-free Tanquery Gin for the G+T lovers among us who unfortunately still had to drive.
 The Fever Tree tonic that she likes so much.
 The Botucal for my girlfriend runs out here anyway, as does my Aperol.
 The Chio cheese dips to go with the 12 kg of tortillas and chips, on the other hand, I wouldn't normally have had in the house as a convinced vegan.
 The 0.33 Coke in the original Coca-Cola glass bottle - not only for the sake of the environment, but also for the sake of better taste, I do without plastics wherever possible at parties - we would have had it here.
 But not the Jackie.
 With this order, I had to jump over my own shadow.
 Figuratively speaking.
 Physically, jumping is known to be somewhat difficult for me.
 On the other hand, buying lentils in any conceivable form is no problem at all.
 The main thing is plenty of liquid.
 What my food-allergic guests - who can't tolerate much other food - can't eat, we'll soon be chasing through my food processor.
 Turn it into a PEG-suitable tube feed.
 So, when I have a PEG.
 I have to get some benefit out of it.
 And I love lentils.
 And I miss lentils.

-Well, if I'm honest, I don't just miss lentils.
-One of the many food offerings during my birthday...
+Well, to be honest, I don't just miss lentils.
+One of the many meals on offer during my birthday celebrations...

 Well, that's an idea.
-Before anyone asks me what I can get as a present...
+Before anyone asks me what you can give me...
 And to make sure the whole thing has a certain appeal, I promise to fill the donation pot at the end.
 So go on, donate diligently or do you want to make me poor?
 It's also for a good cause. ?

 https://www.facebook.com/donate/774410683618091/10158601043850808/